1913 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1913 Wheat Penny

-The combination of historical significance, early Lincoln cent status, and varying mint marks from Philadelphia, Denver, and San Francisco creates multiple collecting opportunities within this single 1913 vintage year.
-Values reflect the collecting significance of this early date, with examples ranging from around $7 in worn condition to over $1,200 for top-grade San Francisco specimens, while proof coins can reach $1,118.
+The combination of historical significance, early Lincoln cent status, and varying mint marks from Philadelphia, Denver, and San Francisco creates multiple collecting opportunities within this single vintage year.
+Values range from around $1 in worn condition to over $63,000 for top-grade San Francisco specimens, while matte proof coins command their own impressive premiums.

-Whether you’ve discovered one in inherited change or are considering adding this classic wheat cent to your collection, understanding the 1913 penny’s unique characteristics could reveal substantial value hiding in plain sight.
+Whether you’ve discovered one in inherited change or are building a classic wheat cent collection, understanding the 1913 penny’s unique characteristics could reveal substantial hidden value.

 1913 Penny Value By Variety

-The worth of a 1913 penny varies significantly depending on its mintmark and grade, with pristine specimens from certain mints fetching considerably higher premiums, as the table demonstrates.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The worth of a 1913 penny varies significantly depending on its mint mark and grade.
+Pristine specimens from certain mints fetch considerably higher premiums, as the table below demonstrates.
+If you know the grade of your coin, you can find the exact price in the Value Guides section.

 1913 Penny Value Chart